 In 2012, I donated some select materials to the Riot Grrrl Collection in the Fales Library at New York University in order to “diversify” their holdings, in hurried anticipation of the publication of selected documents from the collection.
 I believe Lisa Darms, then curator of the collection, tweeted out a concern or a call for donations in light of the dearth of materials from women of color.
 The institutional record at the moment (not just at Fales, but broadly speaking) perceived women of color as outsiders or latecomers to zines and to riot grrrl, and someone reached out to me to encourage me to “correct” it with this donation.
 I totally understand this impulse, even as I am wary of it.
 As I ask elsewhere, What does it mean to make radically minor objects archivable, accessible, or legible?
 To what labors is the radically minor object recruited beyond what the mere facts of documentation, preservation, and circulation claim to do?
 Which is to say, I was worried that something else might go missing in the act of “correcting” this archival absence, namely, the conditions for that absence and also its correction.
 That is, how are race and racism made visible in riot grrrl or any other feminist historiographies, first as absence and second as crisis?
 I donated despite these misgivings, obviously, in part to see how I would feel about it (I kept my originals and sent copies).
 All that said, I never identified as a riot grrrl.
 I was always very much a punk.

 Honestly, I try not to read scholarship in what is punk studies broadly, and no work that mentions me.
 In part because I find scholarship about something I wrote for a specific audience (other punks) to be weird, and the incorporation of “difference” into this increasingly institutionalized archive to be discomforting.
 But I am deeply concerned with historiography, in my own work.
 So one concern I have is that something I call a “minor object” might serve a particular function as a course correction that allows for a return to a status quo.
-In this a familiar telling, a minor object is a necessary intervention in a time of crisis, but also as a temporary intervention that thereafter restores the integrity of a movement, or maybe an institution (like the state), and returns us to a continuous history.
+In this familiar telling, a minor object is a necessary intervention in a time of crisis, but also a temporary intervention that thereafter restores the integrity of a movement or an institution (like the state), and returns us to a continuous history.
 We can discern this structure operating in stories about punk, or riot grrrl, in which the “problem” of racism is contained as a chapter or episode in a longer story.
 So I worry about that still.
-But of course, I also do not read the work that might do otherwise because of the weirdness!
+But, of course, I also don’t read the work that might do otherwise, because of the weirdness!

 Speaking of historiography, have you been able to write or research during the pandemic?
-Curious what you’ve been working on lately, if it’s been possible.
+I’m curious as to what you’ve been working on lately, or if it’s been possible.

 I manage anxiety and inchoate rage with television binges and work, which is not necessarily healthy.
-This is to say that while I managed to draft two chapters of my manuscript called The Promise of Beauty in the last eight months (and I have been prepping for the courses I teach for the last five months).
+I managed to draft two chapters of my manuscript called The Promise of Beauty in the last eight months while prepping for the courses I teach.
 Of course, our historical moment has deeply informed the writing, which considers the promise of beauty under the strain of registering the future as one disaster after another.
 But I have been writing about this for years now!
-I encountered this conceptual pairing—beauty and crisis—throughout the course of writing about refugees and regime change, through to the midst of the Covid-19 pandemic, over and over again.
-How might the promise of beauty engage crushing harms and exhausted signifiers, whether through an ordinary wearing down or the normalization of war and terror, slow violences or sharp terrors?
-In which our sense of time is disturbed, and there is no future on the horizon, how does the promise of beauty become a practical or philosophical concern?
+I encountered this conceptual pairing—beauty and crisis—throughout the course of writing about refugees and regime change, through to the midst of the COVID-19 pandemic, over and over again.
+How might the promise of beauty engage crushing harms and exhausted signifiers, whether through an ordinary wearing down or the normalization of war and terror, slow violences or sharp terrors, in which our sense of time is disturbed, and there is no future on the horizon?
+How does the promise of beauty become a practical or philosophical concern?

 What I want from beauty is the disturbance of what it means to be attached to forms of life produced by practices of death.
-That is, I want from beauty a political vocabulary that can capture what it is to want another life does not yet exist—while questioning whether under present conditions if this life is possible, and what conditions would make it so.
-In which we make the best of having to linger in this in-between, in which we tell each other that another world is possible, another end of the world is possible.
+That is, I want from beauty a political vocabulary that can capture what it is to want another life that does not yet exist—while questioning whether this life is possible under present conditions, and what conditions would make it so.
+A life in which we make the best of having to linger in this in-between, in which we tell each other that another world is possible, another end of the world is possible.
 The uprisings this summer, then, were beautiful to me.
 The actions shutting down eviction courts happening right now are beautiful to me.
 These are all beautiful to me because they disrupt that which we are told is necessary—the violence of law, the violence of private property—to say to us, “There are other ways we can live that don’t depend on death.”